-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 125 governing hCG testing coverage, effective March 7, 2026.
-Here's what billing teams need to know before submitting claims.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 125, the National Coverage Determination governing CMS hCG (human chorionic gonadotropin) testing coverage, effective March 7, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table